 Moving a WordPress blog across domains using the shell

-Here’s a rundown, or more accurately a set of personal notes I made, for moving a WordPress blog from one domain name to another.
-This will also work when moving from one web host to another.
+This article provides a comprehensive guide, or more aptly, a set of personal notes, on how to migrate a WordPress blog from one domain name to another.
+This process is also applicable when transitioning from one web host to another.

-First you’ll need to know some details of your old database:
+Initially, you need to gather some details about your old database:

-Create a new database on the new web host, and an appropriate user account which can be used to manage the database.
-You may need to do this in a web interface, e.g cPanel, as some web hosting companies only allow database creation and deletion via a web interface.
-Make note of these details of the new database, you’ll need these new details for the new site.
+Next, create a new database on your new web host and establish an appropriate user account to manage this database.
+This step may need to be performed via a web interface, such as cPanel, as some web hosting companies only permit database creation and deletion through such an interface.
+Remember to note down the details of the new database, as you will need them for the new site.

-We’ll assume here that on your web host, web served files are stored in a subdirectory named the same as the domain name.
+For the purpose of this guide, we will assume that on your web host, web-served files are stored in a subdirectory named identically to the domain name.

 Old Blog

-Save WordPress files from the old blog to blog_old.tar.gz
+Archive the WordPress files from the old blog into blog_old.tar.gz:

 tar -zcvf blog_old.tar.gz -C OLDDOMAIN.COM .